But for Now Leave Me Alone

 But for Now Leave Me Alone (stylized in all caps) is the second studio album of American rapper pH-1.
-It was released on September 15, 2022 through H1ghr Music.
+It was released on September 15, 2022, through H1ghr Music.

 Background

 In an interview with Eyesmag, pH-1 explained the inspiration behind the album.

 People often think of me as a 'bright', 'sweet', and 'soft' person.
 In this album, I wanted to reveal the dark side of me that was not seen by the public.
 I wanted to change my image too.
 Therefore, I changed the overall visuals to match the mood of the song.

 Music and lyrics

 But for Now Leave Me Alone features songs with a touch of pop.
-"Zombies" has uptempo rhythm and smooth melody arrangement in the chorus while "Yuppie Ting" borrows from UK garage sound.
+"Zombies" has up-tempo rhythm and smooth melody arrangement in the chorus while "Yuppie Ting" borrows from UK garage sound.
 On "Mr. Bad", pH-1 emphasizes the image of the attractive playboy with laid-back raps.

-Lyricwise, pH-1 "flips through the anthology of his life, delineating his brush with failed relationship attempts, battling his inner demons, stardom’s double-edged sword and more."
+Lyricwise, pH-1 "flips through the anthology of his life, delineating his brush with failed relationship attempts, battling his inner demons, stardom's double-edged sword and more."